lkodinsson/MARS/Basic/PHB.md

 For example: breaking a door with an axe would be an Athletics or Martial check against an arbitrary difficulty value (if the door was made of wood, it would likely be easy).

+Damage that is halved or doubled multiple times are modified at an altered rate.
+If damage would be halved twice, it is instead reduced into a third.
+If it would be halved again, it is reduced to a quarter, and so on.
+Similarly, if damage is doubled twice, it is instead increased to a triple.
+If it would be douled again, it is increased to a quadruple, and so on.

 ## Damage Types

 There are three main categories of damage types: *physical*, *elemental*, and *typeless*.